kris-nader/sc-type-py/README.md

 # sc-type-py

+THIS IS A PET PROJECT AND MIGHT NEED MORE TESTING: HAS BEEN SUCCESSFUL ON 2/2 CASES!!!!!!

 How to Use:

 This GitHub repository is designed to facilitate the use of sctype in Python.
 Follow these steps to get started: